Post-Tender Negotiation (PTN): How to Prepare, Respond, and Protect Your Score

 • Feasibility: Can the service start on time with safe staffing and systems?

-• Value: Does the financial model remain viable, lawful and within scope?
+• Value: Does the financial model remain viable, lawful, and within scope?

 📦 Build a 6-Page PTN Pack (Reusable)

-2. Mobilisation Timeline (1 page): 0–8 weeks, gateways at Weeks 2/4, go-live checks, named owners.
+2. Mobilisation Timeline (1 page): 0–8 week roadmap, gateways at Weeks 2 and 4, mock-run, go-live checklist, named owners.

-6. Finance & Sensitivities (1.5 pages): price basis, wage/inflation inputs, travel and training allowances, scenario deltas (±10% volume), and what happens if a sensitivity triggers.
+6. Finance & Sensitivities (1½ pages): price basis, wage/inflation assumptions, travel/training inputs, scenario deltas (±10–20% volume), trigger points and mitigation.

 🧱 Answer PTN Using the Four-Line Scaffold